yuvarajm-cloud/Restaurant-Billing-Application/README.md

 ---

-## ⭐ Learning Through Building
+## 🚀 Learning Through Building

-> I use self-learning projects to turn concepts into practical applications and understand how different technologies work together.
+> **Learn → Build → Debug → Improve → Understand**

-This project helped me move beyond basic HTML/CSS exercises and experiment with application logic, state management, browser APIs, CRUD functionality and containerized deployment.
+I built this project to turn individual web development concepts into a practical application and gain hands-on experience with frontend development, browser APIs, CRUD functionality and containerization.

 ---